radixdlt/typescript-radix-engine-toolkit/README.md

 # License

 The TypeScript Radix Engine Toolkit code is released under the [Apache 2.0 license](./LICENSE).
+Binaries are licensed under the [Radix Generic EULA](https://www.radixdlt.com/terms/genericEULA).

 # About